 The area is notorious for riptides, those dangerous currents that can carry people far from shore.

-Last weekend, on Saturday evening, the riptide was about to claim the lives of 10 people.
+On this Saturday evening, the riptide was about to claim the lives of 10 people.

 The first two were young brothers, Noah and Stephen, who had gotten separated from their family while chasing waves on their boogie boards.
 The tide carried them 100 yards into the Gulf of Mexico.